cantcs/HKG_Gen5W_ReverseEngineer/README.md

   # Redirecting output to append to the file
   LOG_FILE="/storage/usb0/bash_log.txt"
   exec 1>"$LOG_FILE" 2>&1

-  # COMMANDS
+  export PATH=/sbin:/vendor/bin:/system/sbin:/system/bin:/system/xbin

-  echo "Copying recovery resources..." # this zip contains AES key and iv /system/bin/cp /system/etc/recovery-resource.dat /storage/usb0/recovery-resource.zip
+  # this zip contains AES key and iv

-  echo "Copying key/iv individually (if they exist)..."
+  echo "Copying recovery resources..." cp /system/etc/recovery-resource.dat /storage/usb0/recovery-resource.zip
-  /system/bin/cp /system/etc/image*.dat /storage/usb0/
+  # same files can be found under /system/etc/image.dat and (in some HUs) /system/etc/iv.dat
-  /system/bin/cp /system/etc/iv*.dat /storage/usb0/
+  # but those can't be read by this non-privileged exploit account

-  echo "Pushing some utilities to the HU..." # copying to any writeable folder /system/bin/cp /storage/usb0/tc-write-misc /storage/navi/bin /system/bin/chmod 777 /storage/navi/bin/tc-write-misc
+  # copying this utility to any writeable folder

-  echo "backing-up boot.img..."
+  # if this folder doesn't exist just ignore it
-  /system/bin/dd if=/dev/block/platform/bdm/by-name/boot of=/storage/usb0/boot-backup.img
+  echo "Pushing some utilities to the HU..." cp /storage/usb0/tc-write-misc /data/local/tmp chmod 777 /data/local/tmp/tc-write-misc

    ```

 Plug that USB into your HU, and launch the navigator app (which may or may not start - don't worry, we can fix it later).

-Remove your USB drive and check if some files were copied there, as well as logs, and a lock file `XXlock`.
+Remove your USB drive and check if you can see recover-resource.zip, as well as logs, and a lock file `XXlock`.

-If everything worked fine, save those files (you'll need them later), and we can proceed with more tricks...
+If everything worked fine, save recover-resource.zip (you'll need them later), and we can proceed with more tricks...

-PS: Those files copied from HU to USB (`/system/etc/image.dat`, `/system/etc/iv.dat` if exists and `/system/etc/recovery-resource.dat`) are the AES key that can be used to decrypt all other firmware parts (other than navigation)
+PS: Inside recover-resource.zip you'll find the AES key that can be used to decrypt all other firmware parts (other than navigation), which can also be found under `/system/etc/image.dat`.
+Some units also have IV (initialiaztion vector) under `/system/etc/iv.dat`.

 ## Enabling ADB